 Even if at the time you may not make sense of the directions He is giving you, one thing I know for sure is that you will not end up destroyed and trampled on, like the couch was in that episode of friends, because God knows the end from the beginning.
-That is why He is also referred to as the Alpha and the Omega in the bible, and also the Beginning and the End among a host of many other names He has.
+That is why He is also referred to as the First and the Last in the bible, and also the Beginning and the End among a host of many other names He has.
 We have to realize that God has the best plans for our lives.
-What He is telling us to give up now and completely follow Him, is nothing compared to what we would gain, if we oblige Him.
+That which He is telling us to give up now and completely follow Him is nothing compared to what we would gain if we oblige Him.

 Just as the man, at the beginning of this post asked me to trust him and follow his lead, because he was confident in his ability to lead me and as a result, I was able to park perfectly that day, (trust me others have tried to lead me, but it didn’t work out.
 It’s either I was a bad follower or they were bad instructors, ha-ha), that is how God wants us to trust in Him completely and follow Him because He knows what He is doing.

 Hope this post has given you reasons why you should trust and follow God completely because He will never lead you astray.
 Are you learning to trust God in this season of your life?
 Is it difficult or does it come naturally to you?
 Leave your thoughts in the comment section below.
 Remember always to like, comment, and share these beautiful posts if they have inspired you.